 Physical therapy programs for concussion often build in vestibular therapy, which helps you orient yourself during periods of lightheadedness or loss of balance.
 (Exercises such as fixing your gaze at a certain point in the distance, or using simple movements to stabilize your core and limbs, are invaluable during such moments.)

 When you or a loved one need help coping with the emotional and physical toll of a concussion, call our office today.
 We’ll tailor a recovery program to cope with, and eventually eradicate, these traumatic long-term symptoms.
-For more information, Contact us at Wayne & Ardmore, PA centers.
+For more information, Contact us at our Wayne, PA center.